12 Aug How diet can help with mild acne and eczema

 Yes, chocolate!
 Well, dark chocolate to be more specific.
 Choose chocolate with at least 70% cocoa and enjoy the benefits of its high levels of antioxidants which helps to fight the negative effects of pollution on your skin.
 While cocoa is great, do try to avoid milk chocolate or drinking chocolate as they could make your skin complaint worse

 Sunflower seeds make a great snack or a tasty garnish on a salad.
 They are packed with vitamin E which helps to heal the skin and reduce the risk of scarring from acne or eczema.
 Sunflower seeds also contain fatty acids, which are associated with forming collagen, improving the elasticity of your skin and helping to remove any unwelcome wrinkles.

 As part of your skin-friendly diet, you need to drink plenty of water to keep your skin hydrated and to ensure your body flushes out impurities efficiently, giving your skin the best chance of looking fresh and healthy.

-Many people choose a herbal medicine as a natural treatment for acne or eczema using a combination of Blue Flag and Burdock Root.
+Many people choose a herbal medicine as a natural treatment for mild acne or eczema using a combination of Blue Flag and Burdock Root.
 Read some of the lovely testimonials from people who have used HRI Clear Complexion to find out how it has helped them by offering symptomatic relief of minor skin conditions such as spots, pimples, blemishes, mild acne and mild eczema, based on traditional use.
-HRI Clear Complexion is available to buy from Holland & Barrett and Tesco.

 If you are interested in finding out news and information about a natural approach to supporting your health, beauty and wellbeing, why not follow HRI Herbal on Facebook @HRIHerbal?